Programs and Outreach

 supported financially through the Rajpur Foster Children

 Project.
-Canadian sponsors contribute the $800 per year
+Canadian sponsors contribute $900 or more per

 Graduating students who go on to higher education are often

 assisted by their sponsors and/or they can apply for a loan from